 Asian countries have some of the most prominent and promising real estate markets in the world.
-While some foreigners prefer to buy condos, villas or apartments for investment or self dwelling purposes, you shouldn’t neglect the opportunities to buy land.
+While some foreigners prefer to buy condos, villas, or apartments for investment or self-dwelling purposes, you shouldn’t neglect the opportunities to buy land.

-Personally, I believe that foreigners believe that it’s too hard to buy land, and from traditional reasons.
+Personally, I believe that foreigners believe that it’s too hard to buy land, and for traditional reasons.
 But more and more people ask what opportunities they have when buying land in Asia.
 Unfortunately, there are not so many options available.

 In this article, I list the 5 countries where you can buy and own land as a foreigner in Asia.
 Let’s have a look.

-As explained in previous articles, Malaysia has some the most favorable foreign ownership regulations in the Southeast Asia region.
+As explained in previous articles, Malaysia has some of the most favorable foreign ownership regulations in the Southeast Asia region.
 The system is transparent and there’s a comparatively low risk that you’ll end up in ownership disputes.

 You’re not only allowed to own strata-title properties, often referred to as condos, where you share common space and amenities with other unit owners.